rivtDocs/rivtdocs.github.io/docs/index.md

 change.
 Good engineering work now lies, not so much in technological innovation, but in understanding a range of established technologies well enough to efficiently and cost-effectively combine them to fit project requirements.
-Calculation documents are the working papers that make these combinations work.
+Calculation documents are the working papers that describe precisely how the combinations fit.
 Being able to easily cut, paste and share from previous projects lets an engineer explore more options, focus on key issues, respond to market changes and improve solutions.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
 The model of